Larasify/chirp/README.md

 - [] gmail login use first name
 - [] infinite scrolling with hybrid loading
 - [] character count left to post and that cute ring thing twitter has
-- [x] clickable cards to go to post [x] it works but it crashes since dom inside dom link oof
+- [x] clickable cards to go to post
 - [x] back button on profile and post
 - [] scrolling anywhere to scroll only inside [ ] (:c)
 - [] tailwind add utility to hidde scrollbar